 4. Hike to Everest View Hotel | Order your cup of tea and enjoy the view of Everest right in front of your table

-More than ninety percent of trekkers stay two days in Namche on their way up to Base Camp.
+More than ninety per cent of trekkers stay two days in Namche on their way up to Base Camp.
 This is mainly because of acclimatization in higher altitude.
-On your second day you can start to hike pretty early after breakfast towards the north east of Namche to Everest View Hotel.
+On your second day you can start to hike pretty early after breakfast towards the northeast of Namche to Everest View Hotel.
 Trust me; it will take you at least one hour to reach the hotel.
-It is the world’s highest located ‘five star hotel’.
-You can simply order a cup of tea and enjoy the ambiance of this cozy hotel.
+It is the world’s highest located ‘five-star hotel’.
+You can simply order a cup of tea and enjoy the ambience of this cosy hotel.
 Everest is clearly visible from the dining area.

 5. Enjoy the daily morning and evening praying ceremony in Tengboche Monastery